maximilien/musings/blogs/cloud_foundry/cf_service_keys.md

 While powerful, the binding model for CF applications to services was also a bit restrictive.
 In particular it meant that CF services could only be used with CF applications and a service's lifecycle could not easily survive the applications they were bound to.

 In this post we will introduce and discuss `CF Services Keys` which is a new feature added to CF that resolves this issue.
-We will describe an example broker that makes use of this new feature as well as two additional new features of the CF services architecture: `Async Service Provisioning` and `Arbitraty Service Parameters`.
+We will describe an example broker that makes use of this new feature as well as two additional new features of the CF services architecture: `Async Service Provisioning` and `Arbitrary Service Parameters`.
 We will also describe a [new sample service broker](https://github.com/cloudfoundry-samples/go_service_broker), written in [Golang](https://golang.org/), that we have implemented that illustrates the use of these new features.

 # Use cases